lhbeb/truegds/public/oldcode/SEO_OPTIMIZATION.md

-# 🎯 SEO Optimization - HappyDeel E-commerce
+# 🎯 SEO Optimization - TrueGds E-commerce

 ## 📊 **Overview**
-This document outlines all SEO optimizations implemented in the HappyDeel e-commerce platform to ensure maximum visibility in search engines, rich search results, and excellent social media sharing.
+This document outlines all SEO optimizations implemented in the TrueGds e-commerce platform to ensure maximum visibility in search engines, rich search results, and excellent social media sharing.

 ## 🎯 **Implemented SEO Features**